 CHANOYU (TEA CEREMONY) classes

-This is a three-part fall series on the subject of the Japanese Way of Tea by licensed teachers of the Urasenke San Diego Association.
+This is a four-part fall series on the subject of the Japanese Way of Tea by licensed teachers of the Urasenke San Diego Association.
 Each workshop will touch upon different experiences and parts of Chado.
 It is not required to take all three classes, but it is encouraged for the individual to receive a fuller understanding of Tea.

 Location: JFGM Education Center (In person)

-Ticket: JFGM Member $40 per class | Non-member $45 per class
+Ticket: JFGM Member $40 per class | Non-member $60 per class

 **Registration required.
 Admission included.

-October 6th at 12pm - 2pm | at education center
+September 28 at 10am - 12pm | at Education center

 Instructor bio: